OhFrancy/JaOS/README.md

 ## The Project
 <a name="about"></a>

-**JaOS is a hobby operating system**, in really early development, developed using C and ASMx86.
+**JaOS is a hobby operating system (UEFI-based)**, in really early development, developed using C and ASMx86.
 The Operating System is far from being ready to use for any real-life purpose.

 For supported OS and Distributions, please check **<a href="#compatibility">Compatibility</a>**.